DISLMcGill/pandas-query-generator/README.md

 options:
   -h --help Show this help message and exit
-  --filter Filter generated queries by specific criteria --groupby-aggregation-probability Probability of including aggregation in group by operations (default: 0.5) --max-groupby-columns Maximum number of columns in group by operations (default: 5) --max-merges Maximum number of table merges allowed (default: 2) --max-projection-columns Maximum number of columns to project (default: 5)
+  --filter Filter generated queries by specific criteria --groupby-aggregation-probability Probability of including groupby aggregation operations (default: 0.5) --max-groupby-columns Maximum number of columns in group by operations (default: 5) --max-merges Maximum number of table merges allowed (default: 2) --max-projection-columns Maximum number of columns to project (default: 5)